JoshMcKin/em_aws/README.md

 ## Asynchronous Requests
 Requests can be set to perform asynchronously, returning nil initially and performing the actions in the background.
-If the request option :async are set to true that only that request request will handled asynchronously.
-If the client option :async all requests will be handled asynchronously.
+If the request option :async are set to true, only that request will be handled asynchronously.
+If the client option :async is set to true, all requests will be handled asynchronously.

     EM.synchrony do
       s3 = AWS::S3.new